 - For a boozy cake, use ¼ cup of peach schnapps instead of juice.

-- This moist cake (and also this easy banana bread!) go perfectly with your morning coffee.
+- This moist cake (and also this easy banana bread or pumpkin cheesecake swirl bundt cake) go perfectly with your morning coffee.

 - For that matter, it also tastes terrific with a glass of peach schnapps.

 How To Store Leftover Peach Cobbler